Mini Pecan Pies

 For mini pies, you’ll want to use finely chopped pecans rather than pecan halves because pecan halves would be too big for the small crusts.

-Freezing.
+- Freezing.
 These freeze exceptionally well!
 Place in a large freezer bag or freezer-friendly storage container and freeze for up to 3 months.
-To thaw them, place in the refrigerator overnight, enjoy them chilled or bring them to room temperature before serving.
+To thaw them, place in the fridge overnight, enjoy them chilled or bring them to room temperature before serving.

-If you try these, let me know!
-Leave a comment and if your family loves them as much as mine does, be sure to give them a five star ⭐️ rating!
+If you try this mini dessert, let me know!
+Leave a comment and if your family loves these as much as mine does, be sure to give them a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 I made these earlier this year for a party, and they were a huge hit.
 Have you ever tried freezing them?
 Any special instructions?
 How far in advance do you think k I could make/freeze them?
 Thanks for any hints.